Sustainability

 While TK has 57 car parking spaces available for use, we actively encourage our members to think sensibly about the use of their car, particularly if it means single occupancy use.Our TK Total Transport Solution is an opportunity provided to members to use alternative transport solutions.
 The pool transport options are designed with the base idea that any member of The Kollective can travel to work on the bus, use a pool vehicle when needed and then jump on the bus back home again.
 All very easy and the best yet … all very sustainable.

-Electric Cars provided by Farmer Auto Village and charged by electric vehicle chargers provided by Powerco.
-The nearest public quick-charger is at Pak n Save, Cameron Road.
+If you drive an EV, the nearest public quick-charger is at Pak n Save, Cameron Road.
 Other charging stations can be found here https://charge.net.nz/map/

 E-Scooters The most fun way of getting around town, e-scooters are just brilliant.
 Hop on, scoot away and you'll be in your meeting in no time.
 They don't do hills.
-But come on, is it a bad thing you need to walk up a hill?
+But is it a bad thing you need to walk up a hill?

 E-Bikes The single most efficient method of commuting or getting to and from your daily appointments.
 E-bikes are easy to ride, will get you huge distances and provide for some exercise at the same time.
 Tauranga cycle network can help you plan your journey https://www.tauranga.govt.nz/P...

-Bus The #59 Hopper Bus passes The Kollective - hop off at Clark St. Or The #1 0r #2 busses stop at the hospital, a short stroll down the hill to TK. www.baybus.co.nz
+Bus The #59 Hopper Bus passes The Kollective - hop off at Clark St. Or The #1 0r #2 busses stop at the hospital, Just a short stroll down the hill to TK. www.baybus.co.nz